Reasons Why Your Cat May Be So Thirsty

 If your cat is persistently drinking more than 0.8 ounces per lb (50mls per kg) of body weight per day (24-hour period) it could be excessive and mean that a veterinary evaluation is necessary.
 Anything persistently over 1.5 ounces/lb/day (100mls/kg/day) is definitely excessive and in need of veterinary evaluation.

-For example: a cat that weighs 9 lbs would be drinking too much if it drank over 7 ounces per day and if they drank over 13.5 ounces that would be way too much.
+For example: a cat that weighs 9 lbs would be drinking too much if they drank over 7 ounces per day and if they drank over 13.5 ounces that would be way too much.

 Please share a bit of information about your cat's food and litter box.